 Can I Prevent a Retained Placenta in My Next Pregnancy?

-Although you can’t prevent developing a retained placenta again, that doesn’t mean that your next birth will have the same outcome.
-Although your chances of having a retained placenta again increase after you’ve already had one, you can still have a healthy pregnancy that doesn’t produce this type of complication.
+Your chances of having a retained placenta increase after you’ve already had one.
+But, you can still have a healthy pregnancy that doesn’t produce this type of complication.

 If your child is born premature, the risks increase as well.
 The placenta is supposed to stay in place for 40 weeks.
 As a result, premature labor may lead to a retained placenta.